GUIDE 2025

 Zippia

-• The average hourly wage for a Document Control Specialist is $18.37.
+• The average hourly wage for a Document Control Specialist is $18.77.

 • The average starting pay for a Document Control Specialist is $25,000.

-• California ($46,111), Nevada ($42,545), Massachusetts ($46,111), and Rhode Island ($46,111) are the highest paying states for Document Control Specialist.
+• California ($46,111), Nevada ($42,545), Massachusetts ($46,111), and Rhode Island ($46,111) are the states with the highest-paying document control specialists.

-• Document Control Specialists at the bottom of the pay scale earn around $25,000 per year, while those in the top 10% make $56,000.
+• Document Control Specialists at the bottom of the pay scale earn around $25,000 annually, while those in the top 10% make $56,000.

 • The highest-paid 25% earned $46,000 that year, while the lowest-paid 25% earned $31,000.

-• The highest paying industries for Document Control Specialists are Health Care, Pharmaceutical, and Construction.
+• The highest-paying industries for Document Control Specialists are Health Care, Pharmaceutical, and Construction.

 FAQs